Matt-prog/DateTime/README.md

 `setDate(hour, minute, second, milliseconds, year, month, day);` Sets date only.
 This function have to contain year, other arguments are optional.

+`setUNIX(uint32_t time, ms);` Sets time using UNIX time format (number of seconds that have elapsed since 1.1.1970).
+You can also sets milliseconds using parameter ms (optional).

 `getUTC();` Returns time_s (time structure) in UTC.